-The contribution to Bulgaria amounts to CHF 76 million.
-It is based on the Swiss-Bulgarian framework agreement of 7 September 2010, which sets priorities concerning areas of activity and governs procedures.
-Switzerland’s most important partner in Bulgaria is the Bulgarian Ministry of EU Funds Management, which functions as the National Coordination Unit.
-As a rule, all project applications are submitted via this point.
-Separate rules apply to the funds to be used for priority aspects of individual thematic areas.
+The contribution to Slovenia amounts to CHF 21.956 million.
+It is based on the Swiss-Slovenian framework agreement of 20 December 2007, which sets priorities concerning areas of activity and governs procedures.
+Switzerland’s most important partner in Slovenia is the Government Office for European Affairs, which functions as the National Coordination Unit.
+All project applications are submitted via this point.

-The implementation of the programme in Bulgaria will be accompanied by the Swiss embassy in Sofia.
-The State Secretariat for Economic Affairs (SECO) and the Swiss Agency for Development and Cooperation (SDC) are responsible for approving projects.
+The Swiss Embassy in Ljubljana monitors the implementation of the programme in Slovenia.
+The State Secretariat for Economic Affairs (SECO) and the Swiss Agency for Development and Cooperation (SDC) in Bern are responsible for approving projects.